iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

 The project makes it really easy to try it out on Google Colaboratory, so I did!
 You can see the full, messy results [here](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/Interactive_textgenrnn_Demo_w_GPU.ipynb).

 I trained both a character-level and word-level LSTM.
-Here are two cherry-picked samples at 0.5 temperature.
+Here are two cherry-picked samples at 0.5 temperature[^temp].

 <table>
     <tr>